CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 Some Finnish EO datasets are available locally at CSC.
 A STAC catalog for all spatial data available at CSC is coming in 2023.

 * **Sentinel and Landsat mosaics** of Finland in Puhti.
 Accessing data in Puhti requires CSC user account with a project where Puhti service is enabled.
-All Puhti users have **read** access these datasets.
+All Puhti users have **read** access to these datasets.
 You do not need to move the files: they can be used directly, unless you need to modify them, which requires you to make your own copy.
 * **Sentinel-2 L2A data** of Finland in Allas.
 These files are public, so anybody can download them, also from own computer or other services.
 * [More information and list of all spatial datasets in CSC computing environment](../../../data/datasets/spatial-data-in-csc-computing-env.md)